Kitting and Assembly Services for Ecommerce Brands: What Actually Scales

 Assembly work compresses labor into short windows.

-A brand that adds a launch bundle or monthly subscription cycle may suddenly need a large amount of repetitive labor without warning.
+A brand that adds a launch bundle or a monthly replenishment cycle may suddenly need a large amount of repetitive labor without warning.
 If staffing and floor planning are not ready, normal orders slow down while the team chases the special project.

 ### Quality Drift